pavanrao701/Learning-React/README.md

 This is my first React app,
 Basic Inventory Form ,
-Lot of work still to be do
+Lot of work still to be done